 This Quarterly Report on Form 10-Q contains "forward-looking statements" relating to Encore Capital Group, Inc. ("Encore") and its subsidiaries (which we may collectively refer to as the "Company," "we," "our" or "us") within the meaning of the securities laws.
 The words "believe," "expect," "anticipate," "estimate," "project," "intend," "plan," "will," "may," and similar expressions often characterize forward-looking statements.
 These statements may include, but are not limited to, projections of collections, revenues, income or loss, estimates of capital expenditures, plans for future operations, products or services and financing needs or plans, as well as assumptions relating to these matters.
-Although we believe that the expectations reflected in these forward-looking statements are reasonable, we caution that these expectations or predictions may not prove to be correct or we may not achieve the financial results, savings, or other benefits anticipated in the forwardlooking statements.
+Although we believe that the expectations reflected in these forward-looking statements are reasonable, we caution that these expectations or predictions may not prove to be correct or we may not achieve the financial results, savings, or other benefits anticipated in the forward-looking statements.
 These forward-looking statements are necessarily estimates reflecting the best judgment of our senior management and involve a number of risks and uncertainties, some of which may be beyond our control or cannot be predicted or quantified, that could cause actual results to differ materially from those suggested by the forward-looking statements.
 Many factors including, but not limited to, those set forth in our Annual Report on Form 10-K under "Part I, Item 1A.
-Risk Factors" and those set forth in our subsequent Quarterly Report for the quarter ended June 30, 2019 under "Part II, Item 1A, Risk Factors," could cause our actual results, performance, achievements, or industry results to be very different from the results, performance, achievements or industry results expressed or implied by these forward-looking statements.
+Risk Factors" and those set forth in our subsequent Quarterly Report for the quarter ended June 30, 2019 under "Part II, Item 1A, Risk Factors," could cause our actual results, performance, achievements.
 Our business, financial condition, or results of operations could also be materially and adversely affected by other factors besides those listed.
-Forward-looking statements speak only as of the date the statements were made.
-We do not undertake any obligation to update or revise any forward-looking statements to reflect new information or future events, or for any other reason, even if experience or future events make it clear that any expected results expressed or implied by these forward-looking statements will not be realized.
-In addition, it is generally our policy not to make any specific projections as to future earnings, and we do not endorse projections regarding future performance that may be made by third parties.
+Forward-looking statements well most super devents make it clear that any expected results expressed or implied by these forward-looking statements will not be realized.
+In addition, it is generally our policy not to mak